CtrlK

 Distinctiveness Conflict Risk

-The combination of 'tech debt identification and remediation' with the specific trigger 'team tech debt' creates a clear niche that is unlikely to conflict with other skills.
-The domain is well-defined and distinct.
+The combination of 'tech debt identification and remediation' with the specific trigger 'team tech debt' creates a clear niche.
+The team-worker architecture mention and specific domain focus make it unlikely to conflict with other skills like general code review or refactoring skills.

 3 / 3